-The organization is a model employer in the province.
-As a top employer, our employees are inspired to contribute, innovate, and collaborate using their diverse skills and perspectives to deliver excellent services as part of a learning organization.
+We strive to be a model employer by enabling our employees to contribute, innovate, and collaborate using their diverse skills and perspectives.

-3. Open Access
+4. Open Access

-The organization provides a welcoming and inclusive physical and digital environment to enable and improve public access to the Legislative Assembly, parliamentary proceedings, and the Legislative Precinct buildings and grounds.
+We ensure a welcoming, safe, and inclusive physical and digital environment to enable public access to the Legislative Assembly and Legislative Precinct buildings and grounds, and to facilitate understanding and observation of, and participation in, parliamentary proceedings.